 Aliza Levy-Erber

 Rabbinic Pastor Dr. Aliza Levy-Erber was born in the Netherlands in 1943 at the height of the Nazi occupation and persecution.
-Aliza’s father, active with the Dutch resistance was caught and sent to Westerbork, a concentration camp in Holland.
-Shortly after he was taken, my mother received permission to visit him and they married in Westerbork.
-Shortly thereafter my mother gave birth to me and the family received notice that they were about to be taken and deported.
-The family had to separate into pre-arranged hiding places.
-No one knew where any of the other members went.
-The underground took the infant Aliza to be hidden in a bunker dug deep somewhere in the Dutch woods where she remained for two years.
+Aliza’s father, active with the Dutch resistance, was caught and sent to Westerbork, a concentration camp in Holland.
+Shortly after her mother received permission to visit him, and they married in Westerbork.
+She gave birth to Aliza and the family received notice that they were to be taken and deported, and had to separate into pre-arranged hiding places, and no one knew where any of the other members went.
+The underground took the infant Aliza to be hidden in a bunker dug deep in the Dutch woods, where she remained for two years.
 The bunker had no heat, no light, no windows, no doors, no sound and no adults.
 Ten babies were hidden by themselves, alone.
-An underground fighter came once per day to bring boiled, mashed-up tulip bulbs as nourishment.
-After the meal, their mouths were taped shut for fear of sound travelling above ground.
+An underground fighter came once per day to bring boiled, mashed tulip bulbs as nourishment.
+After the meal, their mouths were taped shut for fear of sound that could be heard by those travelling above ground.

 Dr. Levy-Erber speaks of the surviving family members’ struggle to reunite and survive after the war.
-She speaks of her own struggles growing up in isolation and starvation with a severely traumatized mother and her need to the find strength and resilience to create a meaningful life, understanding that the Law-of-the-Land decreed had her death at the moment of her birth.
+She speaks of her own struggles growing up in isolation and starvation with a severely traumatized mother, and her need to find strength and resilience to create a meaningful life, understanding that the law-of-the-land decreed that she be put to death at the moment of her birth.

 Aliza is the mother of three accomplished grown children and three proud, strong and amazing grandsons.
-She is the recipient of the 2024 Forbs Torch of Freedom Award; the 2024 Julian Y. Bernstein Distinguished Service Award; the 2023 New York City College of Technology of the City of New York Distinguished Achievement Award, as well as numerous honorable mentions.
+She is the recipient of the 2024 Forbes Torch of Freedom Award; the 2024 Julian Y. Bernstein Distinguished Service Award; and the 2023 New York City College of Technology of the City of New York Distinguished Achievement Award,

-Mostly, Aliza is grateful to HHREC for giving her a platform and a voice to educate about the life-long consequence of evil and hate.
+Aliza is grateful to HHREC for giving her a platform and voice to educate about the life-long consequence of evil and hate.
 We must never forget.

 RECENT STORIES ABOUT ALIZA ERBER